Supply Chain Initiatives

 Every year, Epson evaluates supplier compliance with the Epson Supplier Code of Conduct (RBA Code of Conduct) based on a detailed self-assessment questionnaire (SAQ).
 Suppliers are asked to take corrective action, depending on the results of the SAQ.
 We also have a process for verifying supplier answers via audits, site observations, and interviews.

 Suppliers can choose to answer either an online SAQ provided by the RBA or an SAQ prepared by Epson that is based on the RBA’s Validated Audit Program (VAP) audit criteria.
-The Epson SAQ is designed to thoroughly check labor conditions (respect for human rights) and has many questions in the labor section.
+The Epson SAQ is designed to thoroughly check the human rights situation at suppliers’ sites has many questions in the labor section as well as questions about the protection of the rights of indigenous peoples and foreign immigrants.
+Epson’s SAQ form is available in multiple languages² to ensure that local suppliers of Epson's overseas manufacturing sites understand the questions on the SAQ and provide accurate answers.

 Suppliers who are deemed high risk are audited in accordance with RBA criteria and are asked to take corrective action as needed.